-Find a minimum weight perfect matching for the example in that video using Algorithm 2.5.3.
-Find a maximum weight perfect matching of Example 2.5.4 using the algorithm of the video.
+Find a minimum weight perfect matching for the example in that video using Algorithm 1.5.3.
+Find a maximum weight perfect matching of Example 1.5.4 using the algorithm of the video.
 (Which theorem was used at 2:35?)

 The two descriptions are not identical, and it is not obvious that they are more or less the same.
-An explanation why it is fair to also call Algorithm 2.5.3 the "Hungarian method" is given in [5, end of Chapter 8].
+An explanation why it is fair to also call Algorithm 1.5.3 the "Hungarian method" is given in [7, end of Chapter 8].

-2.6 Distances in graphs
+1.6 Distances in graphs (parts of this section are skipped)

-Motivated by Algorithm 2.5.3 (and in particular the $K{4,4}$ example in Exercise 2.5.10) we need a method for computing longest/shortest paths in a graph between two sets of vertices.
+Motivated by Algorithm 1.5.3 (and in particular the $K{4,4}$ example in Exercise 1.5.10) we need a method for computing longest/shortest paths in a graph between two sets of vertices.
 We will assume that our graphs are directed.

 From the course Mathematical Programming we know Dijkstra's algorithm.
-What was known as weights in Section 2.5 is now called lengths or distances.
+What was known as weights in Section 1.5 is now called lengths or distances.
 Dijkstra's algorithm computes the shortest distance between two given vertices in a graph with edges of positive length: